-The Stable Isotope Biogeochemistry lab consists of both a wet chemistry laboratory and instrumentation rooms for gas source mass spectrometry and other analytical equipment, as well as our Cameca ims 7f/geo SIMS instrument.
+The Stable Isotope Biogeochemistry lab consists of both a wet chemistry laboratory and instrumentation rooms for gas source mass spectrometry and other analytical equipment, as well as our Cameca ims 7f/geo SIMS instrument for micron-scale analyses.

 Secondary Ion Mass Spectrometry (SIMS): Cameca ims 7f/geo

 The Cameca 7f/geo arrived on campus in December 2013, and is housed in Rudolph Hall.
-This instrument is one of the most sensitive surface analysis instruments available, providing materials characterization and compositional analysis with detection limits as low as 1 part per billion and micron-scale spatial resolution.
-The standard instrument can be configured for bulk analysis, depth profiling and ion imaging (elemental mapping).
+This instrument is one of the most sensitive surface analysis instruments available, providing materials characterization and compositional analysis with detection limits as low as 1 part per billion and sub-micron-scale spatial resolution.
+The standard instrument can be configured for spot analysis, depth profiling and ion imaging.
 This instrument is especially designed for high-precision stable isotope ratio analyses that are particularly germane to our research goals here at Washington University.

 The wet chemistry lab is outfitted with multiple fume hoods for the isolation and purification of samples for isotopic analysis.
-One fume hood is dedicated primarily for carbonate dissolution for analysis of organic carbon and nitrogen isotopes (δ13Corg, δ15Norg) and carbonate-associated sulfate (δ34SCAS), sulfate substituted into the carbonate mineral matrix).
-Additional fume hoods are dedicated to the extraction of pyrite (δ34Spyr) and acid-volatile sulfur from ancient and modern samples.
+One fume hood is dedicated primarily for carbonate dissolution for analysis of organic carbon and nitrogen isotopes (δ13Corg, δ15Norg) and carbonate-associated sulfate (δ34SCAS), sulfate substituted into the carbonate mineral matrix.
+Additional fume hoods are dedicated to the extraction of pyrite (δ34Spyr) and acid-volatile sulfur from ancient and modern samples and for the isolation of organic sulfur from samples via Parr bomb.
 Adjacent facilities exist for microbial growth experiments and microelectrode profiling (e.g., O2, H2S, pH) of modern microbial sediments, cores, and incubations.

 Instrumentation Lab: Isotope analysis